Russian submarine Forel: Operational history

 Forelle made her first trials on 24 June 1903 in Eckernförde and Kiel.
-She underwent a few modifications which rose her displacement forst to 17.5 t and then finally 19 t.
+She underwent a few modifications which rose her displacement first to 17.5 t and then finally 19 t.
 The Imperial Russian Navy purchased the submarine in May 1904 for service in the Russo-Japanese War.
 It was shipped from Kiel to Liepāja by railway, together with a team of German engineers to train the Russian crew, and was commissioned at Kronstadt on 21 August 1904.
 It was then sent via the Trans-Siberian Railway to Vladivostok, arriving on 29 September, and joined the Siberian Flotilla on 2 October, becoming the first Russian submarine in the Pacific.
 The submarine did not see combat during the Russo-Japanese War, but the Russians believed its mere presence deterred the Japanese from attacking Vladivostok.

 Forel continued to operate out of Vladivostok after the war; however, by 1908 it was considered obsolete and was re-classed as a training vessel.
 The submarine sank in an accident on 17 May 1910.
 The crew managed to escape, and the ship was salvaged from a depth of 26 m.
 Vice Admiral Ivan Grigorovich authorized it to be returned to Liepāja for repairs, but shipping was never implemented.